Duality for commutative group stacks: Dualizability

 We summarize in the following table some classes of stacks which are known to be dualizable so far.
 For each line of this table, the 2-functor $D(.)$ induces a 2-antiequivalence between the class on the left and the class on the right.
 In the last line we assume that $2\in \Oc_S^{\times}$.

 \newcolumntype{M}{>{ }m{0.47\textwidth}}

 \begin{remarque}\rm Assume that \ref{conj}~(1) is true.
 Then \ref{conj}~(2) also holds.
 (Note however that $H^{-1}(D(G))$ is not flat in general.)
 Indeed, let $G$ be a proper, flat and finitely presented commutative group stack, with $H^{-1}(G)$ finite and flat.
-By~\ref{thm_representabilite}~$D(G)$ is algebraic and of finite presentation.
+By~\ref{thm_representabilite1}~$D(G)$ is algebraic and of finite presentation.
 By our assumption it is even proper and flat.
-Hence applying~\ref{thm_representabilite} again $DD(G)$ is algebraic and of finite presentation.
+Hence applying~\ref{thm_representabilite1} again $DD(G)$ is algebraic and of finite presentation.
 Since~$H^{-1}(G)$ is flat, and since the result is known over an algebraically closed field (\ref{thm_dualizability}), by~\ref{lemme_isomorphisme_fibre_a_fibre} the morphism~$H^{-1}(e_G)$ is an isomorphism.
 In particular $H^{-1}(DD(G))$ is flat.
-Then by Artin's theorem~\cite[10.8]{LMB}) the coarse moduli sheaves~$H^0(G)$ and~$H^0(DD(G))$ are algebraic spaces.
-Moreover~$H^0(G)$ is flat (because~$G$ is) and by~\ref{lemme_isomorphisme_fibre_a_fibre} again $H^0(e_G)$ is an isomorphism.
+Then by Artin's theorem~\cite[10.8]{LMB} the coarse moduli sheaves~$H^0(G)$ and~$H^0(DD(G))$ are algebraic spaces.
+Moreover~$H^0(G)$ is flat (because~$G$ is flat, flatness is local at the source~\cite[IV, 2.2.11]{EGA}, and $G\to H^0(G)$ is an \emph{fppf} epimorphism by~\cite[10.8]{LMB}) and by~\ref{lemme_isomorphisme_fibre_a_fibre} again $H^0(e_G)$ is an isomorphism.
 Hence $e_G$ is an isomorphism by~\ref{prop_dualisabilite}. \end{remarque}